vuejs/apollo/docs/guide/local-state.md

 ```

 :::warning WARNING
-As you can see, we've added also an empty `resolvers` object here: if we don't assign it to the Apollo client options, it won't recognize the queries to local state and will try to send a request to remote URL instead
+As you can see, we've added also an empty `resolvers` object here: if we don't assign it to the Apollo client options, it won't recognize the queries to local state and will try to send a request to remote URL instead.
 :::

 ## Extending a remote GraphQL schema locally